GsDevKit/GsDevKit_stones/README.md

  stones:      $stonesDirectory
  tode:        $todeHome"

+# Create a (first) registry.
+You can define multiple registries.
+Each one is like a global namespace for your GemStone projects.
 createRegistry.solo $registryName

+# Create a (first) empty project set, one for SSH and one for HTTPS connections
-createProjectSet.solo --registry=$registryName --projectSet=$projectSetName --ssh
+createProjectSet.solo --registry=$registryName --projectSet=$projectSetName --ssh --empty
-createProjectSet.solo --registry=$registryName --projectSet=${projectSetName}_https --https
+createProjectSet.solo --registry=$registryName --projectSet=${projectSetName}_https --https --empty

+# Save the project directory in the registry, where the git repositories will be stored
 registerProjectDirectory.solo --registry=$registryName --projectDirectory=$projectsDirectory

+# Get the project sources for a set of projects, through git clone.
+(Which is empty initially, so no need for that really)
 cloneProjectsFromProjectSet.solo --registry=$registryName --projectSet=$projectSetName

+# Save the directory, where the "products" (= The actual GemStone software) will be downloaded to.
 registerProductDirectory.solo --registry=$registryName \
                               --productDirectory=$gemstoneProductsDirectory

-# GemStone version not previously downloaded
+# Download a GemStone version.
+Use your GemStone version(s) here.
-downloadGemStone.solo --registry=$registryName 3.6.6
+downloadGemStone.solo --registry=$registryName 3.7.2

+# ... or if you already have (multiple) downloaded GemStone products (e.g. from a GsDevKit_home installation):
 # Register full set of previously downloaded product trees
 registerProduct.solo --registry=$registryName \
                      --fromDirectory=$GS_HOME/shared/downloads/products

+# ... or if you have a single GemStone product at some other location:
 # register named GemStone version using path to product tree
 registerProduct.solo --registry=$registryName \
                      --productPath=/bosch1/users/dhenrich/_work/d_37x/noop50/gs/product 3.7.0

-# register default stones directory
+# Save default stones directory in the registry.
+That's where your stone data will be stored.
 registerStonesDirectory.solo --registry=$registryName \
                              --stonesDirectory=$stonesDirectory